Skip to main content

 Part C Risk Adjustment Model: PACE Organizations

-CMS proposes continuing the transition toward full reliance on encounter data for PACE organizations by blending two risk adjustment models.
-In CY 2027, half of the risk score would come from the long-used 2017 CMS-HCC model, which uses Risk Adjustment Processing Systems (RAPS), encounter data, and fee-for-service (FFS) claims.
-The other half would come from the newly proposed 2027 CMS-HCC model (using only encounter data and FFS claims).
+CMS continues the transition toward full reliance on encounter data for PACE organizations by blending two risk adjustment models.
+In CY 2027, CMS finalizes its policy that half of the risk score will come from the long-used 2017 CMS-HCC model, which uses Risk Adjustment Processing Systems (RAPS), encounter data, and fee-for-service (FFS) claims.
+While CMS proposed in the Advance Notice that the other half would come from the 2027 CMS-HCC model (using only encounter data and FFS claims), CMS updates this in the final Rate Announcement to the 2024 CMS-HCC model.

 Part C Risk Adjustment Model: ESRD Enrollees

-Similar to CY 2026, for non-PACE organizations in CY 2027, CMS proposes to continue using the 2023 End-Stage Renal Disease (ESRD) CMS-HCC models to calculate risk scores for beneficiaries in dialysis, transplant, and post-graft status.
+Similar to CY 2026, for non-PACE organizations in CY 2027, CMS finalizes its proposed policy to continue using the 2023 End-Stage Renal Disease (ESRD) CMS-HCC models to calculate risk scores for beneficiaries in dialysis, transplant, and post-graft status.

 CY 2027 Star Ratings Update